ORelio/Sound-Manager/README.md

 This is typically how `explorer.exe` was handling the thing on Windows 7, but you'll get yet another process sleeping in background, separate from `explorer.exe`.
 As such, this feature can be disabled entierely in the SoundManager settings.

-Windows 11 reintroduced a startup sound but still lacks a shutdown sound, so the background process approach is also available for this system version.
-Using the background process feature will automatically disable the built-in startup sound, which is not customizable.
+SoundManager also allows patching the startup sound on Windows 8 and greater.
+When used in combination with the background sound player process, the system itself will play the native startup sound, and the background process from SoundManager will play the other sounds.
+This helps reducing latency in startup sound playback since the system will play the startup sound with high priority.

 ## Build instructions

 In order to maintain support for Windows XP SP3, SoundManager targets .NET Framework v4.0 and builds under Visual Studio 2010.
 If you want to build without support for Windows XP, you should be able to build using the latest version of [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/).
 The following instructions detail how to build with XP support.

 For proper support of newer operating systems such as Windows 10, SoundManager needs APIs such as [Task Scheduler 2.0](https://learn.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-2-0-interfaces) and [ShutdownBlockReason](https://devblogs.microsoft.com/oldnewthing/20120614-00/?p=7373), which aren't present on XP, so building under Windows XP will not work.
-Building should work under Vista or greater, and was tested successfully under Windows 7 and Windows 10.
+Building was tested successfully under Windows Vista, 7, 8, 10 and 11 using Visual Studio 2010.

 ### Setting up Visual Studio